areyoush/mathrock/README.md

 ## Status

 This is an early, actively developed library (`v0.1.x`).
 The API may still change as more methods are added.

+## Contribution

-Contributions and suggestions are welcome.
+Contributions and Suggestions are welcome.
+Start a discussion regarding your proposed change before raising an issue or a PR.
+Let's talk.